department-of-veterans-affairs/vagov-content/pages/family-members/index.md

         description: If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, find out how to apply for health care benefits and other support.
       - url: https://www.caregiver.va.gov/
         label: VA Caregiver Support Program
-        description: Learn how to access training, educational resources, tools, and advice to help support you in caring for a Veteran family member.
+        description: Access training, educational resources, tools, and advice to help support you in caring for a Veteran family member.
       - url: https://www.benefits.va.gov/fiduciary/index.asp
         label: VA Fiduciary Program
         description: Find out how to apply to become a fiduciary who manages benefits for a Veteran who can't manage their financial affairs because of injury, health conditions, or age.